The EU framework for fiscal policies

 A. Stability and Growth Pact

-Primary EU law provides the main legal foundation for the SGP in Articles 121 (multilateral surveillance) and 126 (excessive deficit procedure) of the TFEU and Protocol No 12 on the excessive deficit procedure.
+Primary EU law provides the main legal foundation for the SGP in Articles 121 (multilateral surveillance) and 126 (excessive deficit procedure) TFEU and Protocol No 12 on the excessive deficit procedure.
 Secondary EU law sets out in more detail how the rules and procedures provided for by the TFEU have to be implemented.
-The first Economic Governance Package (‘Six Pack’) entered into force on 13 December 2011, reforming and amending the rules of the SGP.
-The amended SGP provides the main instruments for the surveillance of the Member States’ fiscal policies (preventive arm) and for the correction of excessive deficits (corrective arm).
-In its current form, the SGP consists of the following measures:
+The first Economic Governance Package (‘Six Pack’) entered into force on 13 December 2011, reforming and amending the rules of the SGP to provide the main instruments for the surveillance of the Member States’ fiscal policies (preventive arm) and for the correction of excessive deficits (corrective arm).
+The preventive and corrective arms were further amended in 2024.

-• Council Regulation (EC) No 1467/97 of 7 July 1997 on speeding up and clarifying the implementation of the excessive deficit procedure, as amended by Council Regulation (EC) No 1056/2005 of 27 June 2005 and Council Regulation (EU) No 1177/2011 of 8 November 2011.
+• Council Regulation (EC) No 1467/97 of 7 July 1997 on speeding up and clarifying the implementation of the excessive deficit procedure, as amended by Council Regulation (EC) No 1056/2005 of 27 June 2005, Council Regulation (EU) No 1177/2011 of 8 November 2011 and Council Regulation (EU) 2024/1264 of 29 April 2024.
 This regulation constitutes the corrective arm;

-• Regulation (EU) No 1173/2011 of 16 November 2011 on the effective enforcement of budgetary surveillance in the euro area.
+• Regulation (EU) No 1173/2011 of 16 November 2011 on the effective enforcement of budgetary surveillance in the euro area;

 1. Preventive arm of the SGP